 For native mobile apps, you can record sessions exactly as the user sees them, or you can use wireframe or blueprint mode to focus on the position of each element in the UI while masking the content.
 The image below shows the different modes available for viewing mobile sessions (from left to right: normal, wireframe, icon blueprint, and blueprint).

 Wireframe mode offers 2 main advantages.
 First, it minimizes the impact on the performance of the application, so users won’t notice any lags in the app or increase in battery drain while using the app.
-Second, since the text and images are never captured, there’s no risk that sensitive data will be sent to the Smartlook servers, making it GDPR-compliant by default.
+Secondly, since the text and images are never captured, sensitive data is not sent to the Smartlook servers.

 Get insights right away with no-code event creation and fast setup